JAYNE MANSFIELD was an American actress in film,

 furthering his career in documentary film-making.

-LAURE TORENBEEK ASSOCIATE PRODUCER
+LAURA TORENBEEK ASSOCIATE PRODUCER

 is a Dutch filmmaker based in both the Netherlands